Necker-Enfants malades AP-HP: the world’s first campus dedicated to sick children

 Centered around a vast atrium bathed in natural light, the institute includes:

-- A clinical investigation center for monitoring patients in clinical research protocols,
+- Two clinical investigation centers for monitoring patients in clinical research protocols,

 - A biological resource center, which features a compilation of the existing biological collections on site at Necker-Enfants malades AP-HP and which is an invaluable and vital research aid,